aydwi/chaos/README.md

 ### Build from source

-Before building, make sure the folowing software is installed and added to the `PATH`-
+Before building, make sure the following software is installed and added to the `PATH`-

 * Python 3.6 or higher
 * [`poetry`](https://poetry.eustace.io/)